2moe/glossa/Readme.md

 Map refers to a mapping relationship, which is commonly referred to as a 'table'.

-As it converts localised text into maps, understanding the map name corresponding to the highlight text is crucial.
+As it converts localised text into maps, understanding the map name corresponding to the highlighted text is crucial.

 <!--
 ```